arnavgautam/TreeHacks2015/HOLs/HOL-BuildingWindows8AppsWithWindowsAzure/HOL.md

 	using Microsoft.WindowsAzure.Messaging;
 	````

 1. Add the following private method at the end of the class to retrieve the ChannelURI for the app from WNS, and then register that ChannelURI with your notification hub.
-Make sure to replace the **<hub name>** and **<connection string with listen access>** placeholders with the name of the notification hub (ex. _customer-manager-hub_) and its corresponding **DefaultListenSharedAccessSignature** obtained in the previous task.
+Make sure to replace the **hub name** and **connection string with listen access** placeholders with the name of the notification hub (e.g. _customer-manager-hub_) and its corresponding **DefaultListenSharedAccessSignature** obtained in the previous task.

 	(Code Snippet - _BuildingWindows8Apps - Ex3 - RegisterChannel_)
 	<!-- mark:1-7 -->